aws/eks-distro/docs/contents/users/install/kubeadm-onsite.md

 1. As noted in [Initializing your control-plane node](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#initializing-your-control-plane-node), kubeadm uses the network interface associated with the default gateway to set the advertise address for the API server.
 If that default gateway is to an IPv6 network, the address shown with the *kubeadm join* command described later may point to the wrong address.
-To get around this, you can either can disable IPv6 networking as described in [How to disable IPv6](https://www.thegeekdiary.com/centos-rhel-7-how-to-disable-ipv6/) or use a command such as *netstat -tlpn* to see which addresses *kube-apiserver* is listening on.
+To get around this, you can either disable IPv6 networking as described in [How to disable IPv6](https://www.thegeekdiary.com/centos-rhel-7-how-to-disable-ipv6/) or use a command such as *netstat -tlpn* to see which addresses *kube-apiserver* is listening on.